Paul Dessau

 Paul Dessau (19 December 1894 – 28 June 1979) was a German composer and conductor.
 He collaborated with Bertolt Brecht and composed incidental music for his plays, and several operas based on them.

 Biography

 Dessau was born in Hamburg into a musical family.
-His grandfather, Moses Berend Dessau, was a cantor in the Hamburg synagogue.
+His grandfather, Moses Berend Dessau (1821–1881), was a cantor in the Hamburg synagogue.
+His uncle, Bernhard Dessau, was Konzertmeister at the Staatskapelle Berlin; his cousin, Max Winterfeld, became known under the name Jean Gilbert as a composer of operettas; and his second cousin, Robert Gerson Müller-Hartmann, was a composer and collaborator with Ralph Vaughan Williams.